 Aimée Mullins revels in the exploration of what is possible—both for herself and those whose lives she touches.
 Aimée has developed her own unique formula for the “invented life,” curated from her unique combination of life experiences as an Olympic athlete, ground-breaking high fashion model, a beacon for design tech, dedicated advocate and avant-garde actor.
 Aimée has spoken multiple times at the world-famous TED conference, is a TED All-Star and her talks have been viewed nearly 5 million times.
 She delights in the sharing what she has learned to help others shatter perceived limitations and reinvent themselves.
 In a warm, engaging and approachable style, Aimée offers insightful, actionable and powerful guidance to audiences worldwide.
+In 2017 Aimée will be inducted into the National Women’s Hall of Fame.
 Currently starring on the popular Netflix series, STRANGER THINGS, Aimée is an actor, a story-teller, a Renaissance woman, and an inspirational icon for achieving the “impossible.”

 Aimée currently stars in the hugely successful Netflix series, STRANGER THINGS, which is now the most-searched for title in Netflix history.
 8.2 million people watched the entire series in the first sixteen days.